-Subject Summary of issue Project progress and FMA decision governance and licensing requirements for property schemes that will be wound up within 18 months of the end of the transition period.
-These will be subject to alternative reporting and disclosure requirements.
-Forestry schemes Many forestry schemes will be managed investment schemes and will need to comply with obligations under the Act by 30 November 2016.
-These schemes should now be making their transition.
-We have decided to provide assistance to forestry schemes with the licensing process, including a licensing guide designed for forestry managers, to ensure the licensing process can be completed with the minimum cost possible.
-Some industry participants have sought relief from the new Policy decisions have also been made to grant exemptions providing: licensing and governance requirements.
-We have also been asked how certain obligations apply given the nature and structure of forestry schemes. relief consistent with that for property schemes noted above relating to holding of real property assets and cash reconciliations Salucture of forestry sometimes. relief from quarterly reporting on statement of investment policy and objectives (SIPO) limit breaks during low activity periods when no limit break has occurred relief from disclosure and reporting requirements for shares issued in the corporate general partner of a limited partnership where that general partner's only role is to provide voting rights for investors relief for managers who are not issuing any new schemes, or any interests in new schemes they manage from the requirement to be licensed and update governing documents.
+Subject Summary of issue Our decision relief for custodians from daily cash reconciliation requirements, providing cash records are reconciled at a frequency suited to the level of transactions for the scheme (this exemption is the same as that provided for property schemes) relief from quarterly reporting on statement of investment policy and objectives (SIPO) limit breaks during low activity periods when no limit break has occurred relief from disclosure and reporting requirements for shares issued in the corporate general partner of a limited partnership where that general partner's role is to provide voting rights for investors relief for managers who are not issuing new schemes or new interests in existing schemes from the requirement to be licensed and update governing documents.
 The exemption will apply where the manager has less than \$40 million in value under management and there is a low level of manager activity because there are a very small number of schemes under management, or the schemes are close to harvest and wind up.
-Balance date alignment for FMC reporting entity The FMC Act requires that the balance date of an FMC reporting entity is the same as the balance date of its subsidiaries.
-We recognise there may be good policy reasons to have unaligned balance dates. subsidiaries Compliance may be difficult or impossible for entities with subsidiaries in overseas jurisdictions that have inflexible balance Where an overseas entity has inflexible balance dates, and default requirements in legislative settings result in unaligned balance dates,
+As with property schemes, we are also considering whether relief is appropriate for scheme custodians from the annual assurance engagement requirement.
+A policy decision has not yet been made on this issue.
+We have also issued a licensing guide for forestry managers to help them complete the licensing process.
+Balance date alignment for FMC reporting entity subsidiaries · We recognise there may be good policy reasons to have unaligned balance dates.
+Where an overseas entity has inflexible balance dates, and default requirements in legislative settings result in unaligned balance dates, an exemption will apply.